Maine amends law to require vacation payouts

 - Exemptions from this new law are employers with 10 or less employees, public employers, and final wage vacation pay provisions governed by a collective bargaining agreement.

 How should employers handle these changes?

-Employers in Maine that are subject to these new requirements should make changes to their processes and procedures.
+Employers in Maine that are subject to these new requirements should make changes to their vacation processes and procedures.
 Updating or creating a policy to have in a company handbook is key to maintaining compliance.
-Also, be prepared financially to pay out any unused, accrued time to employees upon separation of employment.
+Also, be prepared financially to pay out any unused, accrued vacation time to employees upon separation of employment.
 Furthermore, employers who fail to comply with this law are subject to interest payments, fines and penalties.